 Souks are the place to go for oriental carpets, gold and antique jewellery, electronic gadgets, designer clothes, cosmetics, spices and souvenirs.
-Great shopping locations include the Souk at Central Market, the Fish Souk in the Mina Zayed Free Port, the Al Mina fruit and vegetable souk or the modern adaptation of a marketplace at Qaryat Al Beri.
-Typical gifts for expat family members back home include traditional coffee pots, Bedouin jewellery and antique chests.
+Great shopping locations include the Souk at Central Market, the Fish Souk in the Mina Zayed Free Port, the Al Mina Fruit and Vegetable Souk or the modern adaptation of a marketplace at Souq Qaryat Al Beri.
+Typical gifts for family members back home include traditional coffee pots, Bedouin jewellery and antique chests.

 Nightlife in Abu Dhabi

-The nightlife in Abu Dhabi is surprisingly lively, even if the city claims a reputation as being more 'family friendly' than nearby Dubai.
-As most expats immediately realise, there are two centres to the Abu Dhabi social scene: the mall and the hotel.
+The nightlife in Abu Dhabi is surprisingly lively, even if the city claims a reputation for being more 'family friendly' than neighbouring Dubai.
+As most expats will quickly realise, there are two centres of the Abu Dhabi social scene: malls and hotels.
 Malls are places to see and be seen, to go to the cinema, or to shop.
 Hotels have everything else, and all under one roof: happy hour, dinner, drinks and nightclubs.

 Local nightclubs tend to feature international DJs as well as traditional Arab singers and belly dancers.
 Expats can also look out for regular live music, happy hours, quiz nights and ladies' nights to spice up the regular routine.

-While hotel bar house bands tend to be the most consistent form of music and theatre in Abu Dhabi, there are some world-class acts that come and go with some regularity.
+While hotel bar house bands tend to be the most consistent form of music and theatre in Abu Dhabi, world-class acts come and go with regularity.
 After the summer, the Abu Dhabi Classics season brings in orchestras from around the world, such as the Berlin Philharmonic and the BBC Symphony Orchestra, among others.

-Every mall has a cinema playing box office favourites from Holly(and sometimes Bolly)wood and the New York University Abu Dhabi Institute also hosts occasional film screenings that would appeal to a more high-brow crowd.
-This is in addition to their extensive programme of public lectures given by visiting and local authors, politicians, musicians, and scholars from across the academic spectrum.
+Every mall has a cinema showing box office favourites from Hollywood, and the New York University Abu Dhabi Institute also hosts occasional film screenings that would appeal to a more highbrow crowd.
+This is in addition to their extensive programme of public lectures given by visiting and local authors, politicians, musicians and scholars from across the academic spectrum.

-For expats who are tired of the clubs and restaurants in Abu Dhabi, Dubai is only 90 minutes away.
+For expats who tire of the clubs and restaurants in Abu Dhabi, Dubai is only 90 minutes away.
 The nightlife scene is bigger and wilder in Dubai, and plenty of hotels offer weekend specials for those in need of an escape.

 Eating out in Abu Dhabi